PeterLinX/AntSharesApp/AntSharesApp/plugins/cordova-plugin-inappbrowser/README.md

 }
 ```

+### OSX Quirks

+At the moment the only supported target in OSX is `_system`.

+`_blank` and `_self` targets are not yet implemented and are ignored silently.
+Pull requests and patches to get these to work are greatly appreciated.

 ### Windows Quirks

 Windows 8.0, 8.1 and Windows Phone 8.1 don't support remote urls to be opened in the Cordova WebView so remote urls are always showed in the system's web browser if opened with `target='_self'`.